Assam CM shown black flags by anti-CAA protesters

 The protestors were heard shouting 'Sarbananda, Go Back', 'Sonowal Murdabad', 'CAA aami na maanu' (We do not accept CAA) and 'Jai Aai Asom' (Glory to Mother Assam).
 Police overpowered the protestors and prevented them from reaching the convoy.

-This is the second incident in a fortnight of anti-CAA agitators showing black flags to the chief minister..
+This is the second incident in a fortnight of anti-CAA agitators showing black flags to the chief minister.
+Activists of the AASU and the Asom Jatiyatabadi Yuva Chhatra Parishad (AJYCP) had shown black flags to Sonowal at several places in Nalbari and Barpeta districts when the chief minister was travelling by road from Guwahati to the ashram of religious preacher Krishnaguru in Barpeta on January 1.

+Earlier in the day, AASU activists burnt a 50-feet tall effigy of Sonowal in Dibrugarh town.
+People celebrating 'Bhogali Bihu' burnt copies of the Act in bonfires of 'Mejis' (temporary structures made of bamboo, hay and wood) lit on the occasion, following a call given by the AASU, AJYCP, Krishak Mukti Sangram Samiti (KMSS), Assam Nagarik Mancha and civil society members.

+Protests against the Act have been raging across the state for more than a month.
+The protests had turned violent after the Citizenship (Amendment) Bill, 2019 was passed in both Houses of the Parliament and given assent by the President in December last year, making it an Act.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)